-For some covers a benefit limitation period of the first 12 months of membership applies for members who are new to private health insurance and those transferring from other funds, with hospital cover which pay restricted benefits for private hospital accommodation related to psychiatric services.
-During the BLP, we pay the public hospital default benefits as per legislation, which means you may have significant out-of-pocket costs to pay for the treatment.
+For some covers a benefit limitation period of the first 12 months of membership applies for members who are new to private health insurance, upgrading a TUH cover and those transferring from other funds, with hospital cover which pay restricted benefits for private hospital accommodation related to psychiatric services.
+During the BLP, we pay the public hospital default benefits as per the law, which means you may have significant out-of-pocket costs to pay for the treatment.
 Waiting periods still apply for services with a BLP.
 For example, after serving the 2 months waiting period, your psychiatric benefit will be limited to a default benefit for the following 10 months.
 After 12 months you are entitled to the full benefit claimable for the treatment.

 A 12 month period commencing 1 January and ending 31 December.

 If a benefit is payable to you, it will be paid directly into your nominated bank account.

 - to claim on your smart device, download the TUH Claiming app, then photograph your receipts and submit your claim;